Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This makes solving the starting value for each iteration much faster.
-This gives us the same result as the 5-dimensional set with subtraction example without any repeated subtractions that we can shrink into how many times it occurred per row.
+This gives us the same result as the 5-dimensional set with subtraction example without repeated subtractions, which can be shrunk into how many times it occurred per row.

 <br /><br />